ocaml/dune/doc/quick-start.rst

 The executable will be built as ``_build/default/hello_world.exe``

-Defining a library using Lwt and ocaml-re
+Defining a Library Using Lwt and ocaml-re
 =========================================

 Write this ``dune`` file: